 telephone: 0115 9755378

 Childline was launched by Esther Rantzen in 1986 in response to a plea from children who needed help.
-On its first night, a staggering 50,000 children jammed the phone lines.
+On its first night, a staggering 50,000 children called the charity.

 Esther commented in 2016 - "In an instance we could see just how essential the service was to the nations children.
 Now nearly 30 years later, we still receive a million contacts a year from desperate children & young people who have nowhere else to turn.
 Childline literally saves lives"

 'For Me' is the new app that puts Childline in your pocket.
 It's free, it's secure and it's designed by young people for young people.

 The NSPCC provides a range of online e-learning courses and face-to-face classroom-based courses to help you safely recruit staff and volunteers into roles working with children and young people.
 Its courses are suitable for a range of sectors and offer flexible options to suit a variety of learning styles and needs.
 The safer recruitment course is approved as an ideal refresher/top up for staff whose role it is to help recruit or interview staff in schools.

 An evidence-informed framework for children and young people displaying harmful sexual behaviours.